-These spicy black bean and cauliflower tacos are one of our favorite options for Taco Tuesday!
-They’re finished with a creamy vegan avocado crema, pickled red onion, fresh cilantro and a squeeze of lime for freshness.
-Serve on your favorite gluten free corn tortillas.
+These spicy black bean and roasted cauliflower tacos are one of our favorite options for Taco Tuesday!
+They're finished with a creamy vegan avocado crema, pickled red onion, fresh cilantro and a squeeze of lime for freshness.

 We finish off the taco with a creamy, delicious vegan avocado crema and a few simple garnishes.
 Pickled red onion is a must, along with a few sprigs of fresh cilantro and a squeeze of lime juice!

 Altogether, it's a relatively simple taco with a TON of flavor.
 I've been making some variation of the spicy black beans for 2+ years now.
 I usually just freestyle the recipe at home, but I finally tested and wrote it down a few months ago for these Loaded Spicy Black Bean Vegan Nachos.

-When we have a bit more time on our hands, we’ll just publish the black bean recipe in a separate post so it’s easy to refer to for multiple recipes.
-We like using them in homemade burrito bowls (or burritos), tacos (duh), quesadillas, or even on their own as a flavorful plant-based protein option.
+We love using the spicy black beans in homemade burrito bowls (or burritos), tacos (duh), quesadillas, or even on their own as a flavorful plant-based protein option.

 I think we can all agree that cauliflower is simply the best and most versatile vegetable out there.
 You can transform it into rice, a "steak", a grain-free pizza crust, a substitute for mashed potatoes, or even in some dessert recipes.
 I'm still a bit unsure about cauliflower-based desserts, but I don't think I'll ever get sick of oven-roasted cauliflower.

 The key to making roasted cauliflower extra crispy is a bit of white rice or arrowroot flour.
 (We use the same tip for these Spiced Sweet Potato Fries!)
 A little bit goes a long way - we use about 2 tbsp of flour for a large head of cauliflower.

 Looking for more vegan taco recipes?